Playbook: Device Refresh / Back to School

 Chromebook Integration

-Chrome Education Upgrade/Chrome Enterprise Upgrade and Android Enterprise
+Chrome Education Upgrade / Chrome Enterprise Upgrade and Android Enterprise

-Google as an IDP (Identity Provider)
+Google as an identity provider

 Post (re)Enrollment